anonymousCSCode/ReSPlay/README.md

 Minor amendments to the config file are required, which include deviceName, pkName, activityName, res_x, and res_y.

-deviceName:
+To retrieve the `deviceName`, run the following commands:
 ```
 adb devices
 ```
 res_x and res_y indicate the device resolution in the x and y dimensions.
+To retrieve them, run the following commands:
 ```
 adb shell wm size
 ```
-pkName and activityName represent package name and lunchable activity name of apps:
+pkName and activityName represent package name and lunchable activity name of apps.
+To retrieve them, run the following commands:
 ```
 adb shell dumpsys window | findstr "mCurrentFocus"
 ```